 I have been tooting the horn about getting out of the 'pesticide business.'
 I'm also speaking about natural pesticides.
-Not just triclosan, clorhexidin and those synthetic types, but also tea tree oil, tulsi oil, oregano oil and other antimicrobial oils that … have a potent disturbing effect on the oral microbiome.
+Not just triclosan, clorhexidin and those synthetic types, but other antimicrobial oils that … can have a potent disturbing effect on the oral microbiome.

 In the mouth, you don't want to have a 'scorched earth policy,' nuking all bacteria and hoping the good bugs come back … [G]ood bugs basically have a harder chance of setting up a healthy-balanced microbiome when you disturb them, denature them, or dehydrate them with alcohol-based products."

 So, as your first step, stop using antibacterial mouthwashes and rinses.
 Instead, consider taking nutrients that support gum and oral health.
 Two important ones are vitamin C and coenzyme Q10 (CoQ10).
 Bleeding gums is often a sign of CoQ10 deficiency.
 There are also a number of homeopathic tissue salts that can be beneficial for oral health, including silica, calcarea fluorica (calcium fluoride), calcium phosphate and calcium carbonate.